 The possible values for "URI" can be gathered from the capabilities of the output protocols, and is in the "push_urls" field, which may be either a string or array of strings.
-It is also possible to use various variables inside the URI, which will be substituted as follows:
+It is also possible to use various variables inside the URI, as detailed in Pro-only feature: Variable substitution, and there are also URL parameters as detailed in URL parameters.